Pensions: dispute resolution in London

 - Represented Southern Water in a regulatory dispute over the exercise of the pension regulator’s scheme funding powers.

 Led by Carolyn Saunders, Pinsent Masons LLP has a market-leading occupational pension scheme offering, with a client roster comprising household-name multinationals.
 Key strengths include a robust master trust offering, investment advisory expertise, engagement with the Pensions Regulator and other regulatory bodies, scheme mergers, benefits rectification proceedings and high-value pensioner buy-ins.
 The 'top-class' team also lends its derisking expertise to pensions providers as well as trustees and sponsors.
 Isabel Nurse-Marsh heads-up the contentious offering, acting on the full spectrum of mandates such as Pensions Regulator actions, pension liberation scams, interpretation cases and pensions-related tax litigation.
-Charlotte Scholes provides particular expertise on professional negligence and Pensions Ombudsman claims, while Hayley Goldstone is praised for her rectification claim expertise.
+The team provides particular expertise on professional negligence and Pensions Ombudsman claims, while Hayley Goldstone is praised for her rectification claim expertise.

 Carolyn Saunders; Isabel Nurse-Marsh